Effective Family Wealth Planning

 Why Choose the Dixcart Group in Guernsey?

 Dixcart is an independent group that has been in existence for over forty years assisting a large proportion of individuals and businesses from Eastern and Southern Africa.
-We have ten offices worldwide including an office in Johannesburg, South Africa, and several senior members of staff of South African origin throughout the Group.
+We have an office in Johannesburg, South Africa, and several senior members of staff of South African origin throughout the Group.

 In considering structures for South African clients it is essential to ensure that the use of such structures does not trigger unintentional tax consequences in South Africa.
 We therefore work very closely with our clients’ advisers to ensure that any structure put in place is appropriate and that each client clearly understands his/her South African reporting obligations.